Hercules (constellation): History

-According to Gavin White, the Greek constellation of Hercules is a distorted version of the Babylonian constellation known as the "Standing Gods" (MUL.DINGIR.GUB.BA.MESH).
+According to Gavin White, the Greek constellation of Hercules may be a distorted version of the Babylonian constellation known as the "Standing Gods" (MUL.DINGIR.GUB.BA.MESH).
 White argues that this figure was, like the similarly named "Sitting Gods", depicted as a man with a serpent's body instead of legs (the serpent element now being represented on the Greek star map by the figure of Draco that Hercules crushes beneath his feet).
 He further argues that the original name of Hercules – the 'Kneeler' (see below) – is a conflation of the two Babylonian constellations of the Sitting and Standing Gods.
+Alternatively, it is possible that a large part of Hercules comprised another Babylonian constellation, the Sitting Dog (MUL.UR.GI).

+The constellation is also sometimes associated with Gilgamesh, a Sumerian mythological hero.
+Phoenician tradition is said to have associated this constellation with their sun god, who slew a dragon (Draco).

 The earliest Greek references to the constellation do not refer to it as Hercules.
 Aratus describes it as follows: